TLeconte/acarsdec/README.md

 Notes :
  * change compiler options (CFLAGS) in Makefile to suit your hardware, particularly on ARM platform -march and  -mfpu must be set correctly.
- * For rtl_sdr, you could change input the sample rate by changing RTLMULT in rtl.c.
+ * For rtl_sdr, you could change the iinput sample rate by changing RTLMULT in rtl.c.
 Default is 2.0Ms/s which is a safe value.
-You could increase it for the better, but could be over the limits of some hardware and will decrease CPU usage too.
+You could increase it for the better, but it could be over the limits of some hardware and will increase CPU usage too.

 # Acarsserv